-Commercial drone technology has focussed mainly on unmanned aerial vehicles (UAV's) in recent years.
-With Robor Electronics I set out to see what could happen if we didn't limit ourselves to the air.
-The result was a platform which could combine the strengths of remotely operated and (semi-)automatic surface vessels, airborne drones, and submersibles to quickly and easily get an eye under water.
+With Robor Electronics I set out to see what could happen if commercial drones were not limited to the air.
+The result was a platform that can combine remotely operated and (semi-)autonomous surface vessels, airborne drones, and submersibles to quickly and easily get an eye under water.

 Read more about some of the parts that I designed for the platform.